wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 <em>karma</em> to be worked out in the present life) and <em>agami</em> (the
 current <em>karma</em> the result of which will fructify in future).">karma</span>.
-It is essentially the witness as well as the residue of the accumulated experiënces, the seat of memory, the connecting link (<span data-tippy-content="The connecting link between all beïngs.
-The string-like supporter of the manifested worlds, hence the pure consciousness which is the substratum of all beïngs. <em>Maharaj</em> uses the word for the accumulated
+It is essentially the witness as well as the residue of the accumulated experiences, the seat of memory, the connecting link (<span data-tippy-content="The connecting link between all beings.
+The string-like supporter of the manifested worlds, hence the pure consciousness which is the substratum of all beings. <em>Maharaj</em> uses the word for the accumulated
 <em>karma</em> from life to life.">sutratma</span>).
 It is man’s character
 which life builds and shapes from birth to birth.
-The universal is beyond all name and shape, beyond consciousness and character, pure unself-conscious *beïng*.
+The universal is beyond all name and shape, beyond consciousness and character, pure unself-conscious *being*.
 Did I put down your views rightly?

 **Maharaj:**&ensp;On the level of the mind — yes.
 Beyond the mental level not a word applies.